-Most of Amarillo College's IT facilities and services—such as the computer-equipped classrooms, video conferencing rooms, consulting services, voice mail, and training—are available only to members of the College community and authorized guests.
-Information Technology Services is responsible for planning and budgeting for central IT services.
-For more detailed information about access to any facility or service, visit the ITS home page at http://www.actx.edu/its/, email email@example.com, phone the Technology Information Center at (806) 371-5100, or visit the Technology Information Center on the Washington Street Campus (Russell Hall, room 121) or the Information Technology Services at the West Campus (Building B, room 120).
+Amarillo College's IT facilities and services are available only to members of the College community and authorized guests.
+For more detailed information about access to any facility or service, visit the ITS home page at http://www.actx.edu/its/, email email@example.com or visit the Technology Information Center on the Washington Street Campus (Russell Hall, room 121).

 For information concerning access to departmental IT resources, contact the appropriate department chair.

+All servers and network drives are backup up on a regular basis.
+In the event of a catastrophic failure information will be restored from the most recent accessible backup.
 ITS provides reasonable security against intrusion and damage to files stored on the central IT facilities.
-Neither the College nor any IT staff member can guarantee protection against media failure, fire, floods, etc. Neither can ITS guarantee protection from unauthorized access of personal data on College IT facilities.
-Users should use all available methods to protect their files, including the frequent changing of their passwords and storing back-up copies of information off site.
-In the event that data have been corrupted as a result of intrusion, ITS should be notified immediately.
-Every reasonable attempt will be made to restore files to their status prior to intrusion; however, ITS cannot guarantee restoration.
+Neither the College nor any IT staff member can guarantee protection against media failure, fire, floods, etc. In the event of data loss ITS should be notified immediately.
+Every reasonable attempt will be made to restore files to their status prior to the event.

-Individual departments must have guidelines consistent with College policy, state and federal laws which deal with access issues of their IT resources.
+Individual departments must have guidelines consistent with College policy, state and federal laws which deal with access issues of their departmental resources.

 Amarillo College has established guidelines related to ownership of copyright property.
-The exact policies and procedures relating to copyrights may be obtained from the AC Library or online from Section DBD of the Board Policy Manual.
+The exact policies and procedures relating to copyrights may be obtained from Section DBD of the Board Policy Manual.